shelbaum/scotus-search/README.md

 # scotus-search

 This Flask app searches Supreme Court opinions within a selected date range for a preset list of search terms.
 It was originally created to find citations to Stanford Law School faculty and journals, but you can edit the list of terms in **search_app.py** to adapt it to your own needs.
-It's currently deployed at https://scotus-search.herokuapp.com/.

 ### The important files: